wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

 As stated before, one cannot generalize this limited performance comparison.
 However maybe one can maybe make the following observations:
-* The combination of Clojure and the JVM allows for better performance of dynamically typed programs even getting close to Cython performance.
+* The combination of Clojure and the JVM allows for better performance of dynamically typed programs.
 * The performance of numerical algorithms in Clojure can be further improved when using unchecked math.
+The performance in this case is even getting close to Cython.
 * Being able to call an AOT compiled C-implementation of a numerical algorithm still gives the best performance as can be seen by the Python math library implementation of factorial.
-This is maybe a reflection of the fact that Python has the strongest support when it comes to numerical libraries.
+The fact that this method exists is maybe a reflection of the fact that Python has the strongest support when it comes to numerical libraries.
 * Only Clojure supports macros, which allow for results to be computed at compile time instead of at runtime, if the arguments are known early.
 * Currently only Clojure supports parallel algorithms such as `fold` and `pmap`.
 However they only offer performance benefits for larger tasks than the one tested here.